opatiny/octanis-internship-workbook/docs/electronics/theory/theory.md

   - Chose Decoder -> I2C
   - Select the right clock channel
   - Select the right data channel
+  - The Rigol oscilloscope supports saving a screen­shot as a PNG image file onto a USB “thumb­drive.”
+The drive must be formatted as FAT32, must be less than 8GB, and must be plugged into the front USB port before turning the unit on.
+Pressing the print button will capture the screen.

 ### Multimeter (BM235)